rafagil/ibira/readme.md

 * Front-end for IoT projects
 * Dashboards/Monitoring Apps (single state across multiple clients)
 * Electron Apps
-* Offline PWAs (the goal is to support WebAssembly in the future, maybe using ClojureDart)
+* Offline PWAs (one of the goals is to support WebAssembly in the future, maybe using ClojureDart)

 ## Features
 * The template "functions" (html, head, etc..) are in fact macros with the purpose of doing the "parsing" during compile time, avoiding unecessary checks during runtime.
 At runtime, they're just functions that concatenate strings to build the template.